 This season also explores a concept called "the zone".
 I believe the author of the manga has thoroughly researched tennis psychology to describe this as accurately as possible, because it matches surprisingly well with my own experiences as a racket sports player.
 The zone is an ultimate state of mind where one is so focused that they are completely unaware of anything else.
 They are focused only on the present moment without worrying about what will happen, or has happened in the past.
 The result being, the player's best physical and mental performance is achieved.

 Of course the show also deals with the physical and technical ability of our main character, which improves even more from the first season.
 One of the only things I was disappointed with in the first season was a lack of focus on the serve; considered one of the most important shots in the game, but very difficult to master.
-Luckily this season does address it, as Maruo tries to strengthen his body and improve the efficiency of his movement to improve his serve drastically.
+This season does address it, as Maruo tries to strengthen his body and improve the efficiency of his movement to improve his serve drastically.
 Though I would have liked to see a few more scenes with

-The art and animation is improved from the first season, and although it could still be a lot better, it does the job.
-It's nothing to write home about, but it's not bad enough to detract from the story.
+The art and animation is improved from the first season, and although it could still be a lot better.
+However, during important matches the animation quality is significantly higher which adds to the entertainment value.